Mateusgalieta/Laravel-AdminLTE3-Backoffice-Panel/README.md

 9) Now, run "php artisan serve" to start the server and access in your browser.
 By default, running in the http://localhost:8000/

-10) Congratulations, you run the project and now, can personalized and continue the development with your requirements.
+10) Congratulations, you run the project and now, can personalize and continue the development with your requirements.

 Author: Mateus Galieta